TheBIPM/SI-Reference-Point-generation-scripts/docs/GuideForDevelopers.md

 * constants.ttl
 * quantities.ttl

 The SI Reference Point provides:
 * an Application Programming Interface (API) providing JSON, JSON-LD, XML or HTML outputs
 * a SPARQL endpoint
 * a tool to generate the PID of any compound unit

 An introductory overview of the service for users is given [HERE[(https://github.com/TheBIPM/SI_Digital_Framework/tree/main/SI_Reference_Point/docs).
 The present document provides more information about the Application Programming Interface.

+## 2. Brief background information on the SI

+The SI is an internationally agreed, practical system of units of measurement, comprising a set of "SI units" and a set of "SI prefixes".
+In brief:

+* an SI unit can be multiplied by an SI prefix to create multiples or submultiples of the unit: e.g. nanosecond (ns) = 10<sup>-9</sup> s.
+* compound units can be formed by multiplying (or dividing) combinations of the units (prefixed or not): e.g. metres per second squared (m⋅s-2) for acceleration.
+* each kind of quantity has one corresponding SI unit (though it might be possible to express that unit in different ways).
+* a derived SI unit can correspond to more than one derived quantity.

+All SI units can be expressed in terms of a set of seven so-called "base units": namely, the second (s), metre (m), kilogram (kg), kelvin (K), mole (mol) and candela (cd).
+There are another 22 named units corresponding to different kinds of quantity, such as the newton (N) for force, the joule (J) for energy, and the watt (W) for power.

+Full details are provided in the [SI Brochure](https://www.bipm.org/en/publications/si-brochure) published by the BIPM and currently in its 9th edition.
+Since its creation in 1960, the SI has evolved both through the inclusion of new units and new prefixes, and through the redefinition of existing units.
+When a unit is redefined, the new definition ensures that continuity is kept with the previous definition, but usually there will be some practical advantage such as an improved means to "realize" the unit in question.
+After a major revision of the SI adopted in 2018, the whole SI is now defined in terms of seven defining constants.
+In particular, new definitions of the kilogram, kelvin, mole and candela were agreed at that time.

-## 2. Getting started
+## 3. Getting started

 The Application Programming Interface provides a set of predefined SPARQL queries to retrieve the information in the knowledge graph.
-The available calls are described below and in the Swagger interface.
-They can be used to retrieve information about a unit, a prefix or a constant as follows.
+The available calls are described below and in the Swagger interface at https://si-digital-framework.org/api-docs/swagger-ui/?urls.primaryName=SI%20REFERENCE%20POINT.
+They can be used to retrieve information about the units, prefixes, defining constants, related official decisions, and kinds of quantity.

 ### Authentication and Authorization

-The API of the beta-version of the SI Reference Point is openly available at [https://si-digital-framework.org/api-docs/swagger-ui/?urls.primaryName=SI%20REFERENCE%20POINT](https://si-digital-framework.org/api-docs/swagger-ui/?urls.primaryName=SI%20REFERENCE%20POINT) under the Creative Commons Attribution 3.0 Intergovernmental Organization license ([CC BY 3.0 IGO](https://creativecommons.org/licenses/by/3.0/igo/)).
+The API of the beta-version of the SI Reference Point is openly available at https://si-digital-framework.org/api-docs/swagger-ui/?urls.primaryName=SI%20REFERENCE%20POINT under the Creative Commons Attribution 3.0 Intergovernmental Organization license ([CC BY 3.0 IGO](https://creativecommons.org/licenses/by/3.0/igo/)).

 Currently no pre-registration is required, but please note that during the beta-testing phase the API calls provided may be subject to revision.
 During this phase (at least until the end of 2024), two weeks' notice will be given, via the website and the GitHub site, to announce upcoming changes.
 The changes will be logged on the GitHub site.